sandyavs/mealplanner-wiki/Test-cases-v2.md

 1. Go to url/mealplan/:id
 2. Select the meal from the selected meal catalog
 3. Drag and drop it in the specific category of meal plan
-4. Check meal is added to the specific category of meal plan for a particular day.
+4. Check weather the meal is added to the specific category of meal plan for a particular day.
 Eg: In Lunch section for Monday, the selected meal should have been added.

 ## Expected Behaviour:
-Should be able select the meal from the selected meal catalog and add it to the specific category of meal plan
+Should be able to select the meal from the selected meal catalog and add it to the specific category of meal plan

 ## Test case No: MP-DeleteMeal-004